-3. COORDINATE ARTIST ACCESS TO ARCHITECT AND GENERAL CONTRACTOR FOR
+3. COORDINATE ARTIST ACCESS TO ARCHITECT AND GENERAL CONTRACTOR FOR art project to the PAAC.

-- a) Design discussions and recommendations with artist. - b) Design and construction of public art elements or supports to be built by general contractor. - c) Scheduled site access by the artist or his/her subcontractors.
-Supply copies of any correspondence, meeting minutes or contracts relating to the public art project to the PAAC.

-4. NOTIFY THE OFFICE OF COMMUNITY DEVELOPMENT IMMEDIATELY IF ANY ACTIONS BY PAAC OR ARTIST ARE ADVERSELY IMPACTING THE CONSTRUCTION BUDGET OR SCHEDULE a) Specific design services related to the public art itself, such as a sculpture base or concrete pad, that would be included in the construction contract documents for the general contractor; this does not include good design coordination such as exterior light placement and landscape design.
+- b) Design and construction of public art elements or supports to be built by general contractor. - c) Scheduled site access by the artist or his/her subcontractors. \\Supply copies of any correspondence, meeting minutes or contracts relating to the public a) Specific design services related to the public art itself, such as a sculpture base or concrete pad, that would be included in the construction contract documents for the general contractor; this does not include good design coordination such as exterior light placement and landscape design.
 The PAAC or artist will have the opportunity to propose other methods of design and construction to save money and/or increase quality.